Sensu0/Simon-Windows10/README.md

 ### Customization

 These scrippts are purely for tweaking Windows 10 to my liking.

+<i>winget install.ps1</i> is a script that will install a lot of software which I regularly use. <a href="https://ninite.com/">Ninite</a> is also an alternative.

 <i>Install PS3 Controller support.ps1</i> will install drivers from <a href="https://github.com/ViGEm">ViGEm</a> for making Playstation 3 controllers compatible with with Windows 10.
 Your dead CMOS battery may prevent you from playig digital games, but at least you can use the controller for <a href="https://rpcs3.net/">RPCS3</a>.